mate-academy/jv-program-common-mistakes/java-JDBC/dao-vs-service/dao-vs-service_checklist.md

 * Method `findFirst()` return Optional, so you should not use `Optional.ofNullable` anywhere.
 * `find()` methods in Dao layer should return `Optional` (not in services).
 In the service layer better call method `get()` on Optional and return the object.
 * You should not have any additional logic on Dao layer except managing database operations.
 All business logic must be on service layer.
-* Money transfer is a double-sided process.
-Think about it.
-* It's impossible to withdraw more money than you have on your account.